Planning and Rendering: Towards Product Poster Generation with Diffusion Models

 Let's revisit how professional designers tackle the challenges of this task.
 As Figure~\ref{fig1} (d) shows, most designers use a hybrid process that consists of two stages~\cite{wiki}: Planning and rendering.
 At the planning stage, they sketch layouts of the product and other visual components to execute their ideas.
 The positions of other visual components get rid of the constraint of the predetermined product location, which contributes to the diversity of the layouts.
 At the rendering stage, they place the visual components based on the layout results and polish them on a computer.
 They consider the positions of texts when drawing the background, thereby avoiding that the drawn background is too complex to place texts.

-Referring to the designing process of professional designers, we put forward the first product poster generation framework P\&R shown as Figure~\ref{fig: framework}.
+Referring to the designing process of professional designers, we put forward the first product poster generation framework P\&R with diffusion models, shown as Figure~\ref{fig: framework}.
 At the planning stage, we propose the PlanNet to generate layouts of products and other visual components.
 PlanNet firstly encodes the product image and the texts, and then fuses them with a layout decoder to predict more reasonable and flexible layouts.

 At the rendering stage, we propose the RenderNet to integrate layouts and the product image into control conditions, where a spatial fusion module is used to explore the spatial relationships among layouts generated by PlanNet, and the appearance of the product is also encoded to ensure harmony between the generated background and the product.
-Finally, these two control conditions are input to ControlNet~\cite{controlnet}, which can guide Stable Diffusion~\cite{Rombach_2022_CVPR} to generate product posters with pleasant backgrounds and easy to convey information.